Facilities and Technology

 Our science and engineering faculty members bring years of research and professional experience to their classrooms.
 They mentor students in personal, professional, and spiritual growth, preparing them to lead their professions.
 With their guidance, our students consistently best larger and better-funded programs in national and international competitions.
 Their achievements have elevated Cedarville’s reputation for excellence, and their integrity in service has elevated the name of Jesus Christ at home and abroad.

 The School of Engineering and Computer Science (ENS) is located in the Engineering and Science Center, a building that was completed in 1992 to specifically house the new engineering program.
+In 2004, the Engineering Project Lab (EPL) was constructed, providing much-needed space for student design projects and class assignments.
 In 2014–15, Cedarville University embarked on a $5 million ENS Expansion Campaign that increased classroom space, updated lab facilities, and added state-of-the-art technology that matches the high caliber of our students and faculty.
+In 2020, the School opened the Civil Engineering Center (CEC), which includes classrooms, labs, and collaboration space for the civil engineering major.

 Classrooms and labs include the latest technology -- all classrooms, faculty offices, and residence hall rooms are connected by CedarNet.
 CedarNet is the campus-wide fiber optic-based network that puts Internet and approximately 200 application programs in every student's room.
 Of special interest to the engineers are mathematical and computational packages (Maple, MATLAB, TK Solver), word processors, spreadsheets, CAD, 24-hour access to library research, engineering standards, graphics packages, statistical processors, simulation tools, and general research aids.